laurielim/laurielim.github.io/src/portfolio/theCocktailApp.md

 ---
 title: "TheCocktailApp"
-summary: "A cocktail recipe web app built with React and Symfony.
+summary: "A cocktail recipe web application built with React and Symfony.
 This is the course project I did while learning Reactjs."
+cardCtaText: See Project
+cardCtaLink: /portfolio/thecocktailapp/
 displayOrder: 1
 featured: true
 quickLinks: